 Nikolett gained more than 10 years experience in temporary recruitment.
 She has worked for Reed Temporary Division for 5 years.
 She is responsible for the end-to-end recruitment process within various positions (customer service, office support, accountancy & finance).

-Anita has 2.5 years of recruitment industry experience, with expertise in Temporary division.
+Anita has almost 3 years of recruitment industry experience, with expertise in Temporary division.
 She recruits candidates in the field of Customer Service, Office Support and individuals in various fields of Financial support.

 Sára joined Reed as a Research Consultant in October of 2021 with a specialization in Business Support recruitment solutions.
 As a new recruiter she is constantly improving herself and aims to gain expertise in her field.